LiangQibin/Adaptive-Multiband-Dynamic-Range-Compression/README.md

 out to quantify the performance.

 ## Requirements
-**Install Xcode to run it on local iPhone or mac processor.
+**Install Xcode to run it on local iPhone or Mac.
 **Runs on iPhone with iOS 10+ versions.
 Install using .xcodeproj file.